citysystems/citysystems.github.io/index.md

 ## Projects

 1. **[East Palo Alto Accessory Dwelling Units](https://citysystems.shinyapps.io/epa_dashboard/)**: Development of site-specific ADU decision tool, policy recommendations, and streamlined permitting processes, in partnership with the City of East Palo Alto, the County of San Mateo, and local community-based organizations like Rebuilding Together Peninsula and EPACANDO.
-2. **[North Bay ADUs](https://napasonomaadu.org/can-i-build)**: Development of site-specific ADU decision tool embedded in larger website, in partnersihp with The Napa Valley Community Foundation, the Community Foundation Sonoma County, Baird + Driskell Community Planning, and Association of Bay Area Governments.
+2. **[North Bay ADUs](https://napasonomaadu.org/can-i-build)**: Development of site-specific ADU decision tool embedded in larger North Bay ADU website, in partnership with The Napa Valley Community Foundation, the Community Foundation Sonoma County, Baird + Driskell Community Planning, and Association of Bay Area Governments.
-2. **[Stockton Green Economy](stockton-greeneconomy/introduction)**: Analysis of GHG reduction + job growth strategies for the City of Stockton, in partnership with the Office of the Mayor and local community-based organizations like Reinvent South Stockton Coalition.
+2. **[Stockton Green Economy](stockton-greeneconomy/introduction)**: Analysis of greenhouse gas reduction and job growth strategies for the City of Stockton, in partnership with the Office of the Mayor and local community-based organizations like Reinvent South Stockton Coalition.
 3. **Complete Communities Framework**: A data-driven method for measuring and improving the "completeness" of communities, or the ability of residents to access amenities they value within a reasonable travel time, using modes they prefer.

 ## Features